mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 ## ChangeLog

-- 2024-08-20: Removed requirement for URI to have three '.' separated parts
+- 2024-08-20: Removed requirement for URI to have three '.' separated parts.
+Replace usage of 'TLD' with 'top-level domain'. `{hostname}` now refers to the entire hostname, not just the `{subdomain}`.

 - 2024-03-06: Migrated from reStructuredText to Markdown.